-(2) Rounded to two decimal places for the NDX Index, the SPX Index and the SX5E Index and rounded to three decimal places for the RTY Index

-Trade Date: July 26, 2024 Issue Date: July 31, 2024 Valuation Date: July 27, 2026 Maturity Date: July 30, 2026 Payment at Maturity: The investor will receive on the Maturity Date per \$1,000 principal amount of Notes: If the Final Underlier Value is greater than the Initial Underlier Value, an amount equal to the lesser of: 1. \$1,000 + (\$1,000 × Underlier Return × Participation Rate); and 2. the Maximum Redemption Amount If the Final Underlier Value is less than or equal to the Initial Underlier Value, but is greater than or equal to the Buffer Value: \$1,000 If the Final Underlier Value is less than the Buffer Value, an amount equal to: \$1,000 + [\$1,000 × (Underlier Return + Buffer Percentage)] If the Final Underlier Value is less than the Buffer Value, you will lose some or a substantial portion of your principal amount at maturity.
+(2) Rounded to two decimal places for the NDX Index, the SPX Index and the SX5E Index and rounded to three decimal places for the RTY Index Trade Date: August 26, 2024 Issue Date: August 29, 2024 Valuation Date: August 26, 2026 Maturity Date: August 31, 2026 Payment at Maturity: Investors will receive on the Maturity Date per \$1,000 principal amount of Notes: If the Final Underlier Value is greater than the Initial Underlier Value, an amount equal to: \$1,000 + (\$1,000 × the lesser of (a) Underlier Return × Participation Rate and (b) Maximum Return) If the Final Underlier Value is less than or equal to the Initial Underlier Value, but is greater than or equal to the Buffer Value: \$1,000 If the Final Underlier Value is less than the Buffer Value, an amount equal to: \$1,000 + [\$1,000 × (Underlier Return + Buffer Percentage)] If the Final Underlier Value is less than the Buffer Value, you will lose some or a substantial portion of your principal amount at maturity.
 All payments on the Notes are subject to our credit risk.
-Participation Rate: 200% (subject to the Maximum Redemption Amount) Maximum Redemption Amount: An amount equal to \$1,000 times the Maximum Redemption Amount Percentage as specified on the cover page of this pricing supplement Buffer Percentage: 10%
+Participation Rate: 200% (subject to the Maximum Return) Maximum Return: As specified on the cover page of this pricing supplement Buffer Percentage: 10%